webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Alleviate.md

 ---
 aliases:
 - Alleviate
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
-  - Abilities
+- Ability/Cost/3
-  - Compendium/CSRD/en/Rules/Abilities/Action
+- Ability/Tier/Low
-type:
-  - Action
+- Ability/Pool/Intellect
-points:
-  - 3 Intellect
+- Ability/Categories/Cure
 ---

-# Alleviate
+## Alleviate

-**Points**: 3 Intellect points
+>3  Intellect
-**Type**: Action

 You attempt to cancel or cure one malady (such as disease or poison) in one creature.
+Action.